taylormcd/story-jekyll-theme/README.md

 # story-jekyll-theme
 Jekyll adaptation of the Story website template by [HTML5 UP](https://html5up.net).
-Designed for use by those who can write in markdown, i.e. pretty much anyone.
+Designed for use by those who can write in Markdown, i.e. pretty much anyone.
 No prior website building experience required.

 ## Usage